 A stepwise approach, generally requiring a deep understanding of the pattern and evolution of the symptoms, is used to determine all possible causes.
 Delay in diagnosis and treatment can have detrimental effects on children’s growth.

 Avoid unnecessary delays – resolve your doubts and queries today!
-Avail a second opinion from our Pediatric Gastroenterologist by filling in the form below.
+Avail a second opinion from our Pediatric Gastroenterologist, Dr. Nidhi Rawal.
+Please call us on +8826391002 to schedule a consultation.

 Some causes for chronic recurrent stomach pain in kids may include the following:-